 Home equity loans typically come with fixed interest rates, meaning you pay equal monthly payments over a fixed term.
-The interest rate will be expressed as an annual percentage rate (APR) which encompasses interest, financing charges, and points.
+The interest rate will be expressed as an annual percentage rate (APR) that encompasses interest, financing charges, and points.

 Lenders will typically advertise a range of APRs.
 The rate you receive will depend on the lender’s approval criteria, which can include your credit score and income.
-The housing market and the equity in your home also play a role.
+The housing market and the amount of equity in your home also play a role.

 What loan terms are available through the home equity lender?

 A loan term is the amount of time you are given to repay a loan.
 In the case of home equity loans, terms often range from five to 30 years.
 Be sure to check the loan terms available from a lender and ensure they suit your situation.
-The longer the term, the lower the monthly payment amount but the higher the overall interest cost.
+The longer the term, the lower the monthly payment amount — but the higher the overall interest cost.